 Parodied in Rick Veitch's Brat Pack, with Straw Feminist superhero Moon Maiden.
 As she teaches her sidekick Lunar Lass, emotion and weakness are one and the same to warrior women.
 Attachments and relationships are for little girls and weaklings.
 When Lunar Lass gets pregnant, Moon Maiden freaks and speechifies about how a warrior woman needs no one, especially not a child.
 So she forces her to give herself an abortion with a wire hanger because she can't be a strong or respectable woman if she has a baby.

-It’s common in fanfiction that the male lead choose the tomboy over the girly girl because the latter is considered “weak” for liking fashion, make-up, shopping and other feminine things.
-According to shippers, women are superior when they're outgoing, never get emotional, can put up a fight, and most importantly, don’t wear dresses.
+It’s common in fanfiction that the male lead chooses the Tomboy over the Girly Girl because the latter is considered “weak” for liking fashion, make-up, shopping and other feminine things.
+According to shippers, women are superior when they're outgoing, emotionless, can put up a fight, and most importantly, don’t wear dresses.
 Girly girls, on the other hand, are stripped away of their personality so that they only cry, whine and care about their appearances, making the male lead (and other men) make a beeline for the tomboy.
 This only happens to the girly girl because, in the eyes of the author, a skirt automatically makes her a doormat and to make the tomboy look better.

 Frigid Winds And Burning Hearts tries to avert this trope by having Storm Cloud (a pegasus mare in the Royal Guard) and Rarity (a fashion designer) argue over the significance of Cutie Marks, which show up when a pony finds what they're destined for.
 Storm Cloud's is a spear, and thus she joined the Guard; when she chews out Rarity for criticizing her masculine behavior, Rarity points out that Storm Cloud just blindly went with her Cutie Mark, while Rarity ignored the implications of hers (three gems) and went into design, making her the stronger of the two.
-The problem is that the fic radically misinterprets Rarity's mark, claiming it symbolizes mining; in fact, she got it after using gems in dress design, not finding the gems.
+The problem is that the fic radically misinterprets Rarity's mark by claiming it symbolizes mining; she got it after using gems in dress design, not finding the gems in a rock.

 Casey's mother from the Disney film Ice Princess says, "I know ice skating requires a great deal of athleticism and skill, but I just can't get past the twinky little outfits."
 Never mind that male ice skaters wear outfits that are almost as "twinky" and in some cases even "twinkier".
-Note that the mother is saying this about a sport that is dangerous on the level of gymnastics (with metal blades!).
+Also she's saying this about a sport that is dangerous on the level of gymnastics but metal blades!
 This being a Disney film, by the end of the movie the mother realizes she was wrong.

-Twister has the love triangle between Bill Harding's estranged wife, a down-to-earth country woman, and his stylish (for the 90s anyway) new fiance.
+Twister has the love triangle between Bill Harding's estranged wife, a down-to-earth country woman, and his stylish new fiance.
 Guess who handles the tornadoes better.